gorse-io/dashboard/README.md

 2. Install dependencies by running `yarn`.
 3. Run `yarn serve` to start the local development server.

+> - The build might fail if you are using newer versions of Node.
-> [Node Version Manager](http://nvm.sh/) is recommended for managing multiple Node versions on a single machine.
+> - [Node Version Manager](http://nvm.sh/) is recommended for managing multiple Node versions on a single machine.

 ## Usage